ComputeCanada/magic_castle/README.md

 ### 4.6 nb_users

-`nb_users` defines how many user accounts will be created in FreeIPA.
+Defines how many user accounts will be created in FreeIPA.
 Each user account shares the same randomly generated password.
 The usernames are defined as `userX` where `X` is a number between 1 and the value of `nb_users` (zero-padded, i.e.: `user01 if X < 100`, `user1 if X < 10`).